AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 Stingray projects now use the unique file extension *.stingray_project*, making it easy to find and open projects.
 Double-click the *.stingray_project* file to open the project in the Editor.
 Updated Help topics include: ~{ Open an existing project }~ and ~{ About the project structure }~.

+### Removed restrictions on periods in file and folder names

+In previous versions of Stingray, the `.` character had a special meanings when used in the names of resources and folders -- to denote resource *variants*.
+This meant that you weren't free to name your files and folders the way you wanted, and it could sometimes cause problems when importing source art files with periods in their names.
+All of these restrictions have been lifted; you are now free to use periods in resource names as much as you want.

 ### Simplified texture import

 Stingray includes new texture categories and templates such as Normal, Linear Greyscale, Albedo, Albedo Opacity and Roughness/Metallic/AO to help you categorize textures and apply texture settings.
 The newly added texture templates in the **Texture Manager** come with default compression settings to work on each supported platform.
 The textures imported in your project are now assigned the default compression settings.
 See ~{ Import a model with textures and materials }~.